frappe/bench_manager/README.md

 - Inside each individual docname one can find a Restore button.
 - Clicking the Restore button pops up a ui-dialog.
 - In this ui-dialog once chose whether to restore the backup either on an existing site or on a new site.

+### 5. Bench Manager Command

+- This doctype is basically a logger for all the commands run using this app.
+- This doctype displays the source of the command ie. the doctype and docname from where the command originated.
+- It also displays the date and time on which the command was executed.
+- The status of the command can be one of 3 types (Success, Failed or Ongoing)
+- Finally the console text field displays the log of the command.

 #### License